Butterflying in DuPage County Forest Preserves

 Butterfly activity generally peaks between 9 a.m. and 5 p.m.
 Butterflies typically take cover during the hottest hours of the afternoon but will resume flight when the heat subsides later in the day.

-James "Pate" Philip State Park in Bartlett
+Premier butterfly habitat can be found at James "Pate" Philip State Park in Bartlett.

-3. Go slow, be quiet and stay low.
+3. Go slow, be quiet, and stay low.

-When watching for butterflies in natural areas, walk slowly, move quietly and stay low.
+When watching for butterflies in natural areas, walk slowly, move quietly, and stay low.
 Many butterflies will flush with your presence and movements.
 If a butterfly flushes to avoid you or your shadow, do not be discouraged.
 It often will return to the same nectar source, so be patient.

 4. Equip yourself with some gear.